sudostake/resources/docs/overview/project-one-pager-sudostake-near.md

 - [SudoStake Core Infra on NEAR](../systems/sudostake-core-infra-on-near.md)

 ## Next Review
-- Schedule review by 2025-10-15 to refresh traction metrics and roadmap statuses.
+- Refresh by 2025-10-15 to update traction numbers and roadmap notes.